coatyio/coaty-js/docs/man/developer-guide.md

 If the command line option `--verbose` is given, Mosca broker provides verbose logging of subscriptions.
 Additionally, all MQTT messages published by MQTT clients are logged on the console, including message topic and payload.

-> Note: You should **not** use this broker in a production system.
-Instead, use a
-> high-performance MQTT broker of your choice (such as VerneMQ, HiveMQ, Mosquitto,
-> or Crossbar.io WAMP router).

 Alternatively, you can run this broker from within your application build scripts as follows: